ruubbies-vlog/ruubbies-vlog.github.io/_posts/2021-12-05-heaviest-fruits-in-the-world.md

 The world's heaviest jackfruit was grown in India.
 It weighed 94.18 pounds and measured 52 inches in circumference (132.08 centimeters).
 It was also 22.5 inches (57.15 cm) in length.
 Surprisingly, the fig and jackfruit trees belong to the same family.

-Jackfruit is a popular fruit in the Philippines, Southeast Asia, and India, as well as eastern and central Africa.
+Jackfruit is a popular fruit in the **Philippines**, Southeast Asia, and India, as well as eastern and central Africa.
 Furthermore, it is well-known in Brazil and Suriname.
 The color of the fruit changes from pale green to yellow as it ripens.
 Iron, calcium, and potassium are abundant in the fruit, which is also resistant to drought, disease, and pests.

+**<br>**

 ### **Strawberry**